Pyramid of Khendjer: Mortuary temple

 On the eastern side of the pyramid lay a mortuary temple which spread across both enclosure walls.

 This allowed for the outer section of the temple to be placed outside the inner wall, with the inner sanctuary on the inside of the inner wall.
 Very little remains of the temple, except for pieces of reliefs and columns and parts of its pavement.

 Main pyramid

-The pyramid originally stood at 105 royal cubits in height, which is about 37 m.
+The pyramid originally stood at 70 royal cubits in height, which is about 37 m.
 The pyramid was constructed with a mudbrick core and a limestone outer casing with its backing stones.
 These and the limestone casing were both quarried by stone robbers, which left the core unprotected.
-The core fared very badly with time and the pyramid now stands only one meter tall due to its disintegration.
+The core fared very badly with time and the pyramid now stands only one meter (3.3 feet) tall due to its disintegration.

 A fragmented black granite pyramidion was discovered on the east side of the complex and has been restored by G. Jéquier.
 It is now on display at the Egyptian Museum, Cairo.
 The pyramidion is decorated by reliefs showing Khendjer making offerings and is inscribed with the prenomen "Userkare" (Strong is the ka of Ra), which is thus known to be a throne name of Khendjer.